danrichards/shopify/README.md

 # Shopify API

 An object-oriented approach towards using the Shopify API.
+This repos is a work-in-progress and not production ready.

 > Please note: the old version (v0.9) using Guzzle 3.9 is [maintained here](https://github.com/danrichards/shopify-api)